silvafj/BBK-MSCCS-2017-19/README.md

 # Worksheet Three - Sets and Dictionaries

-More exercises from the "Interactive Python 3 tutorial".
+More exercises from the "Interactive Python 3 tutorial" on https://snakify.org

 You should attempt (at least) the exercises labelled as "Easy" and "Medium".